Witt vectors, semirings, and total positivity: The flat topology over

 \subsection{Algebraic geometry over $\bN$}

 We can then define the basic objects of algebraic geometry over any $\bN$-algebra $K$ in a formal way, as in To\"en--Vaqui\'e~\cite{Toen-Vaquie:Under-Spec-Z}.
-A map $f\:\Spec B\to\Spec A$ is \emph{Zariski open} if the corresponding map $A\to B$ is a flat epimorphism of finite presentation.
-One then defines $K$-schemes by gluing together affine $K$-schemes along Zariski open maps.
+A map $f\:\Spec(B) \to\Spec(A)$ is \emph{Zariski open} if the corresponding map $A\to B$ is a flat epimorphism of finite presentation.
+One then defines {\em $K$-schemes} by gluing together {\em affine $K$-schemes} along Zariski open maps.
 In To\"en--Vaqui\'e, all this takes place in the category of sheaves of sets on $\Aff_K$ in the Zariski topology.

-Presumably one could define a category of algebraic spaces over $\bN$ by adjoining quotients of flat or \'etale equivalence relations, under some meaning of these terms, as for example in To\"en--Vaqui\'e, section 2.2~\cite{Toen-Vaquie:algebrisation}.
-But there are subtleties with both fppf maps, as in the question above, and \'etale maps, where it is not clear that the first definition that comes to mind is the best one.
+Presumably one could define a category of algebraic spaces over $\bN$ by adjoining quotients of fppf or \'etale equivalence relations, under some meaning of these terms, as for example in To\"en--Vaqui\'e, section 2.2~\cite{Toen-Vaquie:algebrisation}.
+But there are subtleties whether one uses fppf maps, as in the question above, or \'etale maps, where it is not clear that the first definition that comes to mind is the best one.
 So some care seems to be needed before we can have complete confidence in the definition.
 In any case, we will certainly not need this generality.